PORTUGAL 10 Days

 Embark to Coimbra with stops in Obibos, Nazarre and Fatima.

-Best activity in Obidos is to Walk the Castle Wall.
+The best activity in Obidos is to Walk the Castle Wall.

-The walk is about 1.5 km and gives great views of the old town and nearby countryside.
+The walk is about 1.5 km and gives great views of the old town and the nearby countryside.

 Be advised: The Wall Walk has no railings and is uneven in some spots.